When it comes to the world of 3D printing, very few brands have a reputation as good as the Czech Republic-based Prusa Research Company.

 A Completely Redesigned Extruder

-This is probably the single most noteworthy change to be implemented into the all-new Prusa i3 MK3S. in fact, many Prusa MK3 users suggested that the unit’s extruder should be easier to access in case anything goes wrong.
+This is probably the single most noteworthy change to be implemented into the all-new Prusa i3 MK3S.
+In fact, many Prusa MK3 users suggested that the unit’s extruder should be easier to access in case anything goes wrong.

 The new design also has several other refinements such as improved cooling and significantly better Y-axis belt tension.

 The company had been experimenting with the mechanical switch mechanism for some time while looking for a new sensor.
-Initially, the manufacturer found the results to be unstable and unreliable for any sort of long term use.

 This is why Prusa Research decided to combine fresh and new ideas with their old tried and tested ones.
-The result was the creation of an optical sensor that can be safely and easily triggered by a simple mechanical lever.

 All New Slic3r Software Print Profiles